Child Protection Policy

 Norwich Kung Fu Academy requires:

-Instructors to attend a recognised 3-hour good practice and child protection awareness training workshop, to ensure their practice is exemplary and to facilitate the development of a positive culture towards good practice and child protection.
+Chief Instructors to attend a recognised protection awareness training course, to ensure their practice is exemplary and to facilitate the development of a positive culture towards good practice and child protection.

 Relevant personnel to receive advisory information outlining good practice and informing them about what to do if they have concerns about the behaviour of an adult towards a young person.